 - Writing, review, and approval of validation SOPs and documentation

 - Maintain accurate validation documentation

-- Train other staff members on correct use of computerised systems in line with protocols and regulations
+- Train other staff members on the correct use of computerized systems in line with protocols and regulations

 - Keep up to date with advances in the field and, in particular, the regulatory requirements

 - Involvement in review and updating of validation documentation

 - Review and analyze validation data – compiling reports when required